« Previous Page

 sensitive to light.
 Do not drive for several hours after your eyes have been

-dilated.
+dilated, unless your doctor says it is okay.
 Wearing sunglasses may make you more comfortable until the effect of

 the drops wears off.